Asir-Sam/ReactDataBridge-UI/README.md

-# Flow-Mediation-UI
+# React-Data-Bridge-UI
-A simple repository that maintains React code responsible for integrating backend APIs in our application called Flow-Mediation to showcase data from different perspectives.
+A simple repository that maintains React code responsible for integrating backend APIs in our application to showcase data from different perspectives.